 Australia must fulfil its international obligations in relation to the prevention of child abduction.

-If a child is applying for a visa (on their own or as part of a family unit), each person who has the legal right to decide where the child lives must give consent for the visa to be granted, or a court order allowing the grant of the visa to the child will be needed.
+If a child is applying for a visa (on their own or as part of a family unit) and they are under 18 years of age, each person who has the legal right to decide where the child lives may be required to either give consent for the visa to be granted, or provide a court order allowing the grant of the visa to the child.

 Acceptable documents include certified copies of:

 - an overseas court order giving you the sole right to decide where the child should live

 - a completed form 1229 Consent to grant an Australian visa

 - to a child under the age of 18 years

 - a statutory declaration, signed by the child’s other parent (or other person with a legal right to decide where the child lives), that allows you to take the child to Australia

 - a death certificate for the other parent and other documents giving you the sole right to decide where the child should live, or

 - an Australian court order giving you the sole right to decide where the child should live.